My Blue Heaven (1990 American film): Plot

-Back in San Diego, "Tod" gets Hannah and her sons to go to a baseball game.
+Back in San Diego, "Tod" gets Hannah and her sons Jamie and Tommie to go to a baseball game.
 Inviting Barney as well, he has them sit together.
-They all enjoy themselves.
-"Tod" is told by her kids that their baseball field is not so good as it has drainage problems, whereas he suggests they do a fundraiser to pay for it.
+"Tod" is told by her kids that their baseball field has drainage problems, and he suggests a fundraiser to pay for it.
 Barney invites Hannah to a law enforcement cocktail party.

-Vinnie meets his kind of woman in the supermarket and they elope in Reno.
+Vinnie meets his kind of woman in the supermarket named Shaldeen, and they elope in Reno.
 At the party, Barney shows Hannah the merengue, then they compare notes on how their spouses left them.
-Taking her home, as the kids are out, he spends the night.
-The next morning her ex-husband lets himself in, and Barney throws him out.
+Taking her home, he spends the night.
+The next morning, her ex-husband Will lets himself in, and Barney throws him out.

-Although he still has three weeks before his assignment with Vince is completed, Barney and his colleague are put undercover as Canadians, supposedly looking to buy stolen goods from a hijacking ring.
+Although he still has three weeks before his assignment with Vinnie is completed, Barney and Kirby are put undercover as Canadians, supposedly looking to buy stolen goods from a hijacking ring.
 As the shipment ends up being a truckload of watercooler bottles, Vinnie disperses them through town, marking them for donations for the little league.

-Hannah has Vinnie booked and fingerprinted, but goes along with him to the motel where the fences are waiting.
-Breaking down their door with officers, they find Barney's FBI sting operation.
+Hannah has Vinnie booked and fingerprinted but goes with him to the motel where the fences are waiting.
+Breaking down their door, they find Barney's FBI sting operation.
 Hannah insists on using his real name in an indictment, although Barney warns her that he is testifying in New York in three days and she will be summoning many hitmen if she does.

 Insisting she is almost always correct, Hannah proceeds.
 Barney visits Vinnie in his cell, confesses his feelings for Hannah, and is upset that their association has put a rift between them.
-In court Hannah tries to convince the judge that there is no danger and Vinnie should not be released on bail, when two mafia hitmen open fire.
+In court, Hannah tries to convince the judge that there is no danger and Vinnie should not be released on bail, when two mafia hitmen open fire.

-Crystal, the officer who has had a crush on Vinnie from the start, gets him out of the courthouse, he declares he is in debt to her for life and they kiss.
+Crystal Rybak, the officer who has a crush on Vinnie, gets him out of the courthouse, and he declares that he is in debt to her for life and they kiss.
 Offering herself to him as a hostage, he drives her to an active worksite.
-Vinnie has gotten his ex-mob friends to break ground on a new little league ball park.
+Vinnie has gotten his ex-mob friends to break ground on a new little league ballpark.
 Hannah has to accept defeat.

 One year later, everyone is at the town's new ballpark.
-The new stands are full, and they are selling Vinnie's new book, 'How I Got Here' on the sidelines.
-He has married Crystal and they have a baby.
+The stands are full, and they are selling Vinnie's new book, 'How I Got Here', on the sidelines.
+He has married Crystal, and they have a baby.
 Barney is the team's coach.